garretthaas/covid-dashboard/README.md

 push to your branch: `git push origin name-of-your-branch`

 ## Running the site locally

-In any Terminal window run the following commands:

-`npm install -g http-server`

 Then in the project folder in VS Code, go into Terminal and run: